 Complete or ideal proteins

-People can produce some amino acids, but must get others from food.
-The nine amino acids that humans cannot produce on our own are calledessential amino acids, according to the NIH.
+People can produce some amino acids, but they must get others from food.
+The body needs 20 amino acids in total, nine of which the body cannot produce and are called "essential amino acids," according to Medical News Today.
 Essential amino acids are: histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan and valine.

 Protein foods that contain all essential amino acids are called complete proteins, according to Crandall.
 They are also sometimes called ideal proteins or high-quality proteins.
 Complete proteins include meat and dairy products, quinoa, hemp seeds, chia seeds and soy.

 Many plant-based proteins are not complete proteins.
 These include beans, grains and legumes as well as vegetables, which contain small amounts of protein.
-According to the University of Massachusetts at Amherst, incomplete proteins can be combined to create complete proteins.
-Beans and rice, peanut butter and whole grain bread, and macaroni and cheese are examples of combinations that create complete proteins.
+According to the University of Massachusetts at Amherst, incomplete proteins can be combined to create complete proteins and include: beans and rice; peanut butter and whole grain bread; and macaroni and cheese.

-The Institute of Medicine recommends that 10 to 35 percent of daily calories come from protein.
-Most Americans do not get close to the 35 percent mark; they eat about 12 to 18 percent of their calories as protein, according to the NIH.
-Therefore, most commercial high-protein diet plans suggest intakes in the upper levels of the recommended spectrum.
-For example, the Atkins diet allows for up to 29 percent of calories to come from protein, and the South Beach Diet suggests protein levels at about 30 percent.
-Some high-protein diets, however, come in at higher than 35 percent.
+The Dietary Guidelines for Americans recommend that protein should comprise 10-35% of an adult’s daily calorie intake.
+According to Medical News Today, men get 16.3% of their calories from protein and women 15.8%.
+However,most commercial high-protein diet plans suggest intakes in the upper levels of the recommended spectrum.
+For example, the Atkins diet allows for up to 29% of calories to come from protein, and the South Beach Diet suggests protein levels at about 30%.
+Some high-protein diets, however, come in at higher than 35%.

-The efficacy and safety of high-protein diets is still being studied.
-Often, they lead to a quick drop in weight-loss but their overall sustainability is unclear.
-One 2011 review of high-protein diet studies found that “although half of the studies showed a higher weight loss with a high-protein diet, three out of four studies with the longest intervention show no statistical difference in weight loss.”
+The efficacy and safety of high-protein diets is still being studied, according to LiveScience.
+Often, these diets lead to a quick drop in weight-loss, but their overall sustainability is unclear.
+One 2014 review of high-protein diet studies found that "diets high in protein have considerable beneficial effects on satiety and weight control, which is of great interest to e.g. obese individuals."

 Crandall does not recommend high-protein diets because they are generally unnecessary.
 "There's a growing body of research that suggests that Americans are getting enough protein," she said.
 The problem is that we don't space out our protein correctly.
 "It's more important that we focus on getting protein at each meal, eating it within the first hour of waking up and then every 4 to 6 hours thereafter."